hmar13/hmar13/README.md

 Hi, I'm Haydn, a Full Stack Developer based in Warsaw, Poland.
 I enjoy engineering software and applications that are creative in how they provide solutions to their users.

 What I'm up to:
-* Working on an application which can potentially bring greater citizen participation into local communities.
+* Studying for a Masters of IT (Data Science).
-* Studying for a Masters of IT (Software Development).
+* Working with a great team at Teamtailor

 Other interests:
 * :airplane: Travelling